drcampbell1/Teaching-data/Readme.md

 ### Where can I get help with R/RStudio?

 If you want to build your skills, there are lots of resources for using R and RStudio.
-All of the following are free of charge:
+All of the following are free of charge.
+If I was to recommend a book to purchase it would be the one below by Hadley Wickham and Garrett Grolemund, *R for Data Science*.
+This is a classic text and if you want a hard-copy of a book to read, you'll find it helpful.
+I'll be referring to it throughout the module.

 - Presentations on YouTube